alphagov/publishing-api/doc/api.md

 ### Query string parameters
 - [`locale`](model.md#locale) *(optional, default "en")*
   - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Used to return a specific translation.
+  - Used to return a specific locale.
 - `version` *(optional)*
   - Specify a particular user facing version of this content item.
   - If omitted the most recent version is returned.